 Change Orders and Modifications

-A systematic approach will help you manage change orders effectively.
-Our contractor invoice software captures these essential elements:
+I’ve developed a systematic approach to manage change orders effectively after a particularly difficult project where change order confusion cost me thousands.
+My contractor invoice software captures these essential elements:

 - Detailed description of modifications